 - Place oats into a high speed blender and blend until it turns into a flour-like consistency.1 cup rolled oats

-- Heat up a non-stick pan over medium heat, and grease it with a small amount of oil.
+- Heat a non-stick pan over medium-high, and grease it with a small amount of oil.

 - Repeat until batter is all used up.
-Serve and enjoy while hot.
+Serve it with maple syrup, fresh fruits, or other toppings of choice!

 Notes